myhdl/myhdl/doc/source/manual/conversion.rst

 Docstrings are typically used in Python to document certain objects in a standard way.
-Such "official" docstrings are put into the converted output on an appropriate locations.
+Such "official" docstrings are put into the converted output at appropriate locations.
 The convertor supports official docstrings for the top level module and for generators.

 Within generators, "nonofficial" docstrings are propagated also.
 These